hschellman/computing-basics/_episodes/02-storage-spaces.md

 - large-scale, distributed storage
 - Rucio Storage Elements (RSE's)

-Each has it's own advantages and limitations, and knowing which one to use when isn't all straightforward or obvious.
+Each has its own advantages and limitations, and knowing which one to use when isn't all straightforward or obvious.
 But with some amount of foresight, you can avoid some of the common pitfalls that have caught out other users.

 ## Vocabulary